Educational institutions and study programmes

 Universities of applied sciences (hogescholen) provide higher professional education (HBO).
 Some universities of applied sciences specialise in a particular domain, such as arts, agriculture or teacher training.

 Dutch higher education institutions can be financed differently.
-They can be either , or .
+They can be either government-funded , approved or private .

 In higher education, study can choose between profession-oriented study programmes (HBO) or research-oriented study programmes (WO).
 You can find an explanation of HBO and WO and the corresponding diplomas on our webpage about Dutch higher education.